 The former president recently repeated the story during an interview with Democrat booster and admitted fake tough guy Bruce Springsteen, who has completed his own story arc from Dancing in the Dark and Working on the Highway to celebrity podcasting and political messaging.
 Laughing, Obama told the singer, “I remember I popped him in the face and broke his nose.
 And we were in the locker room.”

 Like Bangin’ Biden’s story, Iron Man Obama’s is hard to swallow.
 For starters, it takes some doing to break someone’s nose.
 Unless it’s a sucker punch (not a good look on anyone, least of all a former leader of the free world) it’s extremely difficult to land that precise a blow.
 Professional fighters go entire bouts pummeling the stuffing out of each other without breaking each other’s beaks.
 Hell, Ken Norton shattered Muhammad Ali’s jaw in his 1971 upset of the champ, but not his nose.
-So the notion that Obama did it with a single swing – like Corn Pop, it’s possible, but highly unlikely.
-Unless it was a cheap shot.
+So the notion that Obama did it with a single, spontaneous swing – like Corn Pop, it’s possible but unlikely.
 Also, you have to hit someone hard to break their nose.
-As in, violently.
-And a broken nose is a fairly gruesome injury involving copious amounts of blood and often visible physical deformation.
+As in violently.
+And a broken nose tends to be a fairly gruesome injury involving copious amounts of blood and often visible physical deformation.